martin12333/Readable-Lisp-S-expressions/tutorial.md

     ./sweet-guile

 Again, we have reports that guile version 2.0's new "autocompilation" feature can cause troubles.
-If you see ";; compiling /blah/blah..." just exit by typing **exit()** and **Enter** **Enter**.
+If you see ";; compiling /blah/blah...", then just exit by typing **exit()** and **Enter** **Enter**.
 Then restart it (don't the clear cache first), and it should work.

-Here, an indented line is a parameter of its parent and later terms on a line are parameters of the first term.
-A line with exactly one term, and no child lines, is simply that item; otherwise that line and its child lines are themselves a new list.
+In sweet-expressions, an indented line is a parameter of its parent, and later terms on a line are parameters of the first term.
+A line with exactly one term, and no child lines, is simply that item; otherwise those terms and its child lines are themselves a new list.
 Lines with *only* a ;-comment, and nothing else, are completely ignored - even their indentation is irrelevant.
 Whitespace-only lines at the beginning of a new expression are ignored, but a whitespace-only line (including a zero-length line) ends an expression.
 So, just type in your expression, and type a blank line (an extra Enter) to indicate that you're done.

-Here's a trivial example:
+Here's a trivial example; type this in, and enter a blank line (*Enter* *Enter*) to calculate it:

     substring "Hello"
       1
       3

 What happens if the parameters are not constants, but something to be calculated?
 No problem, just put them on new lines and give them parameters.
 If something has parameters, then it must be something to calculate too!
-Here's another example (be sure to press at least one space before the 'substring'):
+Here's another example (be sure to consistently indent the lines after the first one):

     substring
       "Hello"